 It is a common 5S practice to create shadow boards for storing tools.
 The shadow board uses vinyl "cutouts" that have the shape of each tool.
 Tools are placed in the locations that have shapes that exactly match the shape of the tool.
 Color vinyl can be used to make the color of the "shadows" match the color coding on the tool.
 This ensures that each tool is returned to its proper location.

 People quickly recognize shapes, thus shapes communicate information quickly and reliably.

 The same principle can be applied to 5S floor marking, using floor marking tape to mark off the locations of equipment.
-Unlike shadow boards the exact shape may not be necessary when using 5S floor marking.
-For example, if a warehouse uses three sizes of fork lift trucks, the parking locations can be designated using three different size rectangular boxes.
+Unlike shadow boards, the exact shape may not be necessary when using 5S floor marking.
+For example, if a warehouse uses three sizes of forklift trucks, the parking locations can be designated using three different sizes of rectangular boxes.